shannonlindsay/Data-AI-Dev/Instructions/labs/create-calculation-groups.md

 ### Update the matrix visual

-In this task, you will modify the matrix visual to use the **Time Calculation** column.
+Now you'll modify the matrix visual to use the **Time Calculation** column.

 1. In the report, select the matrix visual.